MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 When working with 256-color icon and cursor images, the **Colors** property in the [Properties window](/visualstudio/ide/reference/properties-window) is used.
 For more information, see [Creating a 256-color icon or cursor](creating-a-256-color-icon-or-cursor-image-editor-for-icons.md).

-> [!NOTE]
-> Using the **Image Editor**, you can view 32-bit images, but you cannot edit them.

 True-color images can also be created.
 However, true color samples don't appear in the full palette in the **Colors** window; they appear only in the foreground or background color indicator area.
-True colors are created using the [Custom Color Selector dialog box](../windows/custom-color-selector-dialog-box-image-editor-for-icons.md).
+True colors are created using the **Custom Color Selector** dialog box.

 You can save customized color palettes on disk and reload them as needed.
 The color palette you used most recently is saved in the Registry and automatically loaded the next time you start Visual Studio.